 Easy to Drive

 A car needs to have a transmission, it is the mechanism that transmits the power developed by the engine of the automobile to the driving wheel.
-Most common is a manual transmission however in congested traffic of today, people prefer automatic transmission.
-Unfortunately automatic transmission cars are a compromise on fuel efficiency as they consume relatively more fuel than the manual transmission.
+The most common is a manual transmission however in congested traffic of today, people prefer automatic transmission.
+Unfortunately, automatic transmission cars are a compromise on fuel efficiency as they consume relatively more fuel than manual transmission.

-Instead, the EVs have the most efficient transmissions, the ‘direct drive’ or ‘single speed’ transmission, that is driven directly by a motor without a belt or any other device to transmit power.
+Instead, the EVs have the most efficient transmissions, the ‘direct drive’ or ‘single speed’ transmission, which is driven directly by a motor without a belt or any other device to transmit power.

 Related: Top 10 Best-Selling Electric Vehicles in 2017